-In our model, we have explicitly defined the form of $V_{\mathbf{k}}$.
-By doing so, all the terms that involve derivatives with respect to its real part are identically vanishing.
-The only term that survives is the fist one on the right hand side.
-Therefore, we have that
+In our model, we explicitly define the form of $\Delta({\bm{k}})$.
+With this definition, all the contributions that involve derivatives of the real part vanishes identically, because it is a constant defined by the parameter $\Delta_{0}$.
+The only term that survives is the first one on the right-hand side.
+Therefore, we have

-From this result, we can check if the $\gamma^{A_{2g}}(\mathbf{k})$ is invariant under time reversal symmetry or not.
-For spinless particles, the time reversal operator $T$ is directly connected to the complex conjugation operator $K$, i.e., $T=K$.
-If a particular operator is invariant under time reversal symmetry, this means that
+From this result, we can check if the $\gamma^{A_{2g}}(\bm{k})$ is invariant under time-reversal symmetry.
+For spinless particles, the time-reversal operator ${\cal T}$ is directly connected to the complex conjugation $K$, i.e., ${\cal T}=K$.
+If a particular operator is invariant under time-reversal symmetry, this means that